vaginessa/dns-wiki/FAQ.md

 <a name="FAQ12"></a>
 ##### (12) Can I block IPv6 traffic?

 > [Sure](https://github.com/ukanth/afwall/issues/108), please use AFWall+ 1.2.4 (or higher).
-Some kernels have an option to disable IPv6, make sure it's enabled (reboot required). _Enable IPv6 support_ in AFWall+ options, because this is disabled by default.
+Some kernels have an option to disable IPv6, make sure it's enabled (reboot required). _Enable IPv6 support_ in AFWall+ options because this is disabled by default.
+Take also a closer look about the important notes from IPv6 over [here](https://github.com/ukanth/afwall/wiki/CustomScripts#important-notes-about-ipv4-and-ipv6-differences).

 > If you use custom scripts this option could be problematic in some cases, uncheck it if you script is okay but AFWall+ doesn't apply it.